-Further investigation is required to identify what work has been done to review the accuracy of the Welsh and Scottish data.
-The data collected through the English survey is subject to manual validation to check the data accuracy.
-Not all data that fails validation can be corrected/confirmed as they cannot always get hold of the keeper.
-There are a number of different errors that can be detected such as incorrect flock number, to illegible forms.
-The team check every form and verify the information where possible.
 What are the response rates?

-81-84% response rate for surveys between 2013 and 2015 Are any parts of the population unaccounted for in the data collection?
-The Defra Statistics Team do not receive returns from around 16% of holdings surveyed, however it is not known whether non-responders represent particular parts of the population.
+79-84% response rate for surveys between 2013 and 2015.

+Are any parts of the population unaccounted for in the data collection?

+The Defra Statistics Team do not receive returns from around 16% of holdings surveyed.
+However, it is not known whether non-responders represent particular parts of the population.
 There may also be holdings that are not registered, and so are unknown.

+Comparability

+Within dataset comparability

+The format and survey methods are similar between years.

+[how well these data can be compared with data taken from the same dataset and with similar data from other sources]

+Other dataset comparability

-Comparability Within dataset comparability The format and survey methods are similar between years. [how well these data Other dataset comparability can be compared with data taken from the same dataset and with similar data from other sources] The data could be compared with Agricultural survey which shows data collected in the summer.
-AMLS holds movement data which can compare knowledge of holding locations however both datasets have a difference in data capture.
-Coherence How consistent is the data over time?
+The data compares with the Agricultural Survey, which shows data collected in the summer.
+AMLS holds movement data, which can compare knowledge of holding locations and relative sizes.
+However, both datasets have a difference in data capture, as does data held within SAM; work is ongoing to further investigate the comparability of these datasets.

+Coherence

+How consistent are the data over time?
 If there are differences, what are they and what is their impact?
-Have there been changes to the underlying data collection? [degree to which data can be or have been merged with other data sources] We are unaware of any changes to the data collection that could potentially impact the representativeness of the dataset.
-Have any real world events impacted on the data since the previous release?
-No What other data sources is this data comparable with?
+Have there been changes to the underlying data collection?

+[degree to which data can be or have been merged with other data sources]

+It appears data collection procedures have changed over the past years in Wales, with farmers reporting different holdings in one form.
+Therefore, several holdings may be recorded as one holding.
+Apart from this, we are unaware of any changes to the data collection that could potentially impact the representativeness of the dataset.

-Licensing System (AMLS) for total holdings.
+Have any real world events impacted on the data since the

+previous release?
+Slow data entry is anticipated during notifiable exotic disease outbreaks, but this has not affected the extract chosen.
+What other data sources is this data comparable with?
+Agricultural survey for total population, Animal Movement Licensing System (AMLS) for total holdings.
 What other data sources in society report similar information?
 How do these data sources compare?
-Industry has their own datasets but these are obtained from, for low do these data sources compare? ndustry has their own datasets but these are obtained from for example, the sheep and goat inventory and Agricultural Survey.
-It s thought they are unlikely to offer any additional information s there a particular context that this data needs to be considered within?
-The species expert group advises that seasonality in the goat population is minimal so the values provided should be stable hrough the year.
+Industry has their own datasets but these are obtained from, for example, the sheep and goat inventory and Agricultural Survey.
+It is thought they are unlikely to offer any additional information.
+Interpretability Is there a particular context that this data needs to be considered within? [how well the data is understood and utilised appropriately] The small ruminant expert group advises that seasonality in the goat population is minimal so the values provided should be stable through the year.
 What other information is available to help users better understand this data source?
-There is a metadata catalogue for RADAR available at http://ahvlaintranet/day-to-day/tools-and- applications/Pages/radar.aspx Are there any ambiguous or technical terms that may need urther explanation?
-No. What data are shared and with whom?
-Jnknown, DSG access data through RADAR or directly from York Stats, personal information cannot be published.
-For further information on the data sources: RADAR@AHVLA.GSI.GOV.UK
+There is a metadata catalogue for RADAR available at http://ahvlaintranet/day-to-day/tools-and-applications/Pages/radar.aspx Are there any ambiguous or technical terms that may need further explanation?
+No. Accessibility What data are shared and with whom? [availability of relevant information Unknown, DSG access data through RADAR or directly from York Stats, personal information cannot be published. and access to the data in a convenient For further information on the data sources: and suitable manner] lddg@apha.gov.uk